 Provenance: Richard T. Siri Collection

-Our Laurel Palace bottle on display in the museum is named after a magnificent saloon that first opened at 2 o’clock on Wednesday, July 10, 1872 in San Francisco.
+Our Laurel Palace bottle on display in our museum is named after a magnificent saloon that first opened at 2 o’clock on Wednesday, July 10, 1872, in San Francisco.
 With characteristic courtesy, ladies were allowed to enter first to see all the beauty that J. G. Kahman injected in his elaborate masterpiece saloon.
 On the following day, the official inauguration occurred with the general public.

-Kahman, from Hanover, Germany, decided two years earlier to make his saloon the most elegant and superb of its kind in United States and Europe.
+Kahman, from Hanover, Germany, decided two years earlier to make his saloon the most elegant and superb of its kind in the United States and Europe.
 The actual work commenced some seven months prior with the final fit-up costing more than $36,000.
-Under his direction and with his architect, they used the best California laurel wood, marble and glass that could be found.
-They had great chandeliers in each room, and an abundance of cabinetry, carvings, fresco paintings, plate glass and mirrors located everywhere.
-All accompanied by the best glassware and silverware.
+Under his direction and with his architect, they used the best California laurel wood, marble, and glass that could be found.
+They had great chandeliers in each room, and an abundance of cabinetry, carvings, fresco paintings, plate glass, and mirrors located throughout.
+All this was accompanied by the best glassware and silverware on the market.
 It must have made quite an impression on the general populace not accustomed to such opulence.

-Our Laurel Palace bottle has the name of the establishment, the owner and the address embossed on the bottle.
-It is extremely rare with only two examples known to collectors.
+Our Laurel Palace bottle has an abundance of embossed copy on the face of the round bottle.
+This includes the name of the establishment, ‘LAUREL PALACE,’ the owner, ‘J. G. KAHMAN’ and the address, ‘N. W. CORNER BUSH & KEARNY SAN FRANCISCO.’
+The bottle is extremely rare with only two examples known to collectors.
 Both are represented in our museum.
-We can date the bottle to the opening of the saloon.
+We can date the bottle with the opening of the saloon.